jsikyoon/programmable-agents_tensorflow/README.md

 This module uses OpenAI GYM. for installing that, please refer https://github.com/openai/gym.

-This module uses Mujoco physics engine and mujoco_py from OpenAI.
+This module uses Mujoco physics engine and mujoco_py 0.5 branch from OpenAI.
 For installing that, please refer https://github.com/openai/mujoco-py.
+(`pip install mujoco-py==0.5.7`)

 For adding this module on your gym, you need to run bellowed bash script.